 |---|---|---|---|

-Roof programs often require proof before they can approve a repair.
+Roof programs often need proof before they approve help.
 Gather these early.

 | Proof needed | Examples | Why it matters |